opencog/link-grammar/debug/README.md

 3: Display data file search and locale setup.
 It can be used to debug problems with the locale setup or in finding the dictionary.

-4: Not is use for now.
+4: Not in use for now.

 5-9: Show trace and debug messages regarding sentence handling.
 Higher levels include the messages of the lower ones.

-10-...: Show also trace and debug messages regarding reading the dictionary.
-As with levels less than 10, higher levels include the messages of the lower ones.
+10-99: Show also trace and debug messages regarding reading the dictionary.
+As with levels greater then 4, higher levels include the messages of the lower ones.

+100-...: Show only messages exactly at the specified level.

 ### 2) -debug=LOCATIONS (-de=LOCATIONS)
 Show only messages from these LOCATIONS.
 The LOCATIONS string is a